Lethwei

-Lethwei (လက်ဝှေ့; IPA: [lɛʔ.ʍḛ]) or Burmese boxing, is a full contact combat sport from Myanmar that uses stand-up striking including headbutts.
-Lethwei is considered to be one of the most brutal martial arts in the world, as the sport is practiced bareknuckle with only tape and gauze while fighters are allowed to strike with their fists, elbows, knees, and feet, and the use of headbutts is also permitted.
-Disallowed in most combat sports, headbutts are important weapons in a Lethwei fighter's arsenal, giving Lethwei its name of The Art of 9 Limbs, and deemed one of the bloodiest martial arts.
-A vast majority of Lethwei fighters originate from the Karen ethnicity.
+Lethwei (လက်ဝှေ့; IPA: [lɛʔ.ʍḛ]) or Burmese boxing is a full contact combat sport originating from Myanmar and is considered one of the most brutal martial arts in the world.
+Lethwei fighters use stand-up striking techniques such as kicks, knees, elbows and punches, and the use of headbutts is also permitted.
+Fighters compete bareknuckle, wrapping their hands with only tape and gauze.
+Disallowed in most combat sports, headbutts are important weapons in a Lethwei fighter's arsenal, giving Lethwei its name of the "Art of nine limbs".
+In traditional rules, each corner is allowed one two-minute timeout per fight to revive a KO’d fighter.
+This, combined with its bareknuckle nature, gave Lethwei a reputation for being one of the bloodiest and most violent martial arts.
+Although popular throughout Myanmar, Lethwei has been primarily and historically associated with the Karen people of the Kayin State; the vast majority of competitive Lethwei fighters are ethnolinguistically of Karen descent.

 History

 The traditional martial arts of Myanmar are regrouped under a term called "thaing", which includes bando, banshay, naban, shan gyi and Lethwei.
 According to researchers, thaing can be traced in its earliest form to the 12th century of the Pagan Kingdom dynasty.

+In Bagan, it exists some carvings on temples and pagodas in the central Myanmar plains, which appear to show pairs of men locked in combat, suggesting the sport is potentially over a thousand years old.

-In ancient times, matches were held for entertainment and were popular with every strata of society.
+In ancient times, matches were held for entertainment and were popular with every stratum of society.
 Participation was opened to any male, whether noble or commoner.
 At that time, matches took place in sand pits instead of rings.
 Boxers fought without protective equipment, only wrapping their hands in hemp or gauze.
-There were no draws, the fight went on until one of the participants was knocked out or could no longer continue.
+There were no draws; the fight went on until one of the participants was knocked out or could no longer continue.
 Back then, Burmese boxing champions would enter the ring and call for open challenges.

+Lethwei went through many years of suppression during the British colonial rule of Burma.
+The sport was revived under General Ne Win's nationalistic government.
+Unlike Muay Thai, in Lethwei, punches are generally favoured over kicks because of their ability to draw blood more easily.
 Traditional matches include the Flagship Tournament, which are still fought throughout Myanmar, especially during holidays or celebration festivals like Thingyan.

-Lethwei went through many years of suppression during the British colonial rule of Burma.
-The sport was revived under General Ne Win's nationalistic government Compared to Muay Thai, in Lethwei, punches are generally favoured over kicks because of their ability to draw blood easier.

 In rural areas, having a skilled child fighter has been a way of escaping poverty.
-As of 2017, the minimum monthly wage in Myanmar was around $70 USD and children as young as ten years old could compete in Lethwei and can earn from $30 to $100.